dangrie158/email-categorization-thesis/source/13_chapter_5.md

 Due to the heavy tail in the length of articles ([figure @fig:articlesize]), using the maximum article length of 13,133 words as the height for the document matrices ($N$) would require a high amount of padding and therefore a lot of unnecessary filter positions which would produce features that are ignored due to the downstream max-pooling operation.

 To avoid the superfluous filter positions and increased memory consumption, $N$ was set to the median of the article length of 324 words.
-With this value, only around half of the articles require padding with an average length of ~155 zero tokens.
+With this value, only around half of the documents require padding with an average length of ~155 zero tokens.
 The other articles require truncation of, on average, ~426 words but due to the heavy tail of the article length, the median is only 284 words.

 The convolutional layers were configured with filter sizes of 3, 4 and 5 words which are the same values used in @kim2014convolutional.
 Other parameters like the ReLU activation functions, the number of 64 filters per filter size and the dropout rate if the fully connected layer of 0.5 were also copied from this work.

-The model was learned using categorical crossentropy as a loss function which was minimized using the ADADELTA optimizer (@zeiler2012adadelta) over 15 epochs.
+The model was learned using categorical cross entropy as a loss function which was minimized using the ADADELTA optimizer (@zeiler2012adadelta) over 15 epochs.

 ## Other classifiers for Comparison

 To get a relative comparison of the performance of the classifiers presented above, the following classifiers that are commonly used in text classification tasks are used as a baseline comparison.

-- Multinomial naive Bayes on term frequency vectors
+- Multinomial Naive Bayes on term frequency vectors
 - SVM classifier on TF-IDF vectors
 - Random forest on TF-IDF vectors

-For all of these classifiers, the scipy implementation was used.
+For all of these classifiers, the SciPy implementation was used.

-The documentation for the multinomial naive Bayes[^naive-bayes-doc] states that, while normally used with integer features, fractional features such as TF-IDF *may* work.
-However, in this experiment the performance of the classifier using TF-IDF features was up to 25% worse than the classifier with the same data and only term frequency features.
+The documentation for the multinomial Naive Bayes[^naive-bayes-doc] states that, while normally used with integer features, fractional features such as TF-IDF *may* work.
+However, in this experiment, the performance of the classifier using TF-IDF features was up to 25% worse than the classifier with the same data and only term frequency features.

 [^naive-bayes-doc]: http://scikit-learn.org/stable/modules/generated/sklearn.naive_bayes.MultinomialNB.html

 ## Results and Discussion {#sec:classifier-result}

-[Table @tbl:classification-results] shows the accuracy of the classifiers when they were trained on the complete trainingset.
-The maximum likelihood classifier, the CNN and the SVC using the summarized word2vec vectors use a 200-dimensional word2vec base model trained on the wikipedia corpus.
+[Table @tbl:classification-results] shows the accuracy of the classifiers when they were trained on the complete training set.
+The maximum likelihood classifier, the CNN and the SVC using the summarized word2vec vectors use a 200-dimensional word2vec base model trained on the Wikipedia corpus.

 | Classifier            | Accuracy     |
 |-----------------------|--------------|